jwp/git-select/README.md

 Likely implemented dozens of times with plain clones, this implementation leverages shallow clones and sparse checkouts.

-Ultimately, this is to ease the deployment of software that can be integrated with `cp -r` given that resources were already available on the filesystem.
+Primarily, this is to ease the deployment of software that can be integrated with `cp -r` given that resources were already available on the filesystem.
 For many pure-Python projects, no processing of the source is required for usage.
 When that is the case, deploying to a temporary package directory can be the preferred means of installation for informal environments.

+### Alternatives

+If only temporary clones were used, services like `https://raw.githubusercontent.com` *could* provide a superior solution by providing access to archives of repository "slices".
+However, without some attempt to standardize the means to resolve the access point, we would be subjected to duplicate repository identities for each host provider.
+Using a single canonical IRI (SCM Repository) has the advantage of reducing the required knowledge.
+It would be possible to achieve this with HTTP, but I have not seen an implementation in the wild.